Fienne/website-project/README.md

 My final project for the DataGirl Full Stack Web Development BootCamp.

 ## About the Project
-This project is a clone of the existing Data Girl Technologies Website.
+This application is a clone of the existing Data Girl Technologies website.
-The project is
+The application is built with ReactJS.
+It uses react-router-dom for its routing, CSS , AOS and Bootstrap for its syling and NodeJS, mongoDB and expressJS for its backend which is on another repository.
+React helmet library is used to improve SEO in the application.

 ## Live Application URL

 The Application is deployed in https://datagirl-website-git-master-fienne.vercel.app/

-Click on the link to see the application

 ## Cloning and Running the Application in local